-- 50.1 Amendments to this Plan may only be made after all Parties to the Agreements have been notified of the proposed amendment.
-Notification is to include: - 50.1.1 The nature of the proposed change. - 50.1.2 The reason why the proposed change is required, and - 50.1.3 The effect of making the proposed change. - 50.2 For the purposes of amendments arising from recommendations of an annual performance report or review report, the notification requirements are deemed to have been met provided clauses 46.4 and 47.4 have been complied with. - 50.3 Proposed amendments are to be referred to the Scientific Committee and Fisheries Scientific Committee for comment and advice.

-- 50.4 Following notification of proposed amendments, the concurrence of all Parties to the Agreements is required prior to the amendment taking effect (other than amendments under clause 51). - 50.5 If any amendment to this Plan requires a variation to the Contracts between the Principal and third party service providers DPI will use its best endeavours to obtain the consent of the Contractors and to implement the variations to the Contracts. - 50.6 If a Contract is not varied as required to reflect the amendments to this Plan, any shark meshing operations conducted in accordance with the terms of that Contract and during the term of that Contract are considered to be conducted in accordance with this Plan for the purposes of the JMA and this Plan. - 50.7 A record of amendments is to be retained within this Plan.
+- 50.1 Amendments to this Plan may only be made after all Parties to the Agreement have been notified of the proposed amendment.
+Notification is to include: - 50.1.1 The nature of the proposed change, - 50.1.2 The reason why the proposed change is required, and - 50.1.3 The effect of making the proposed change. - 50.2 For the purposes of amendments arising from recommendations of an annual performance report or review report, the notification requirements are deemed to have been met provided clauses 46.4 and 47.4 have been complied with. - 50.3 Proposed amendments are to be referred to the Scientific Committee and Fisheries Scientific Committee for comment and advice. - 50.4 Following notification of proposed amendments, the concurrence of all Parties to the Agreement is required prior to the amendment taking effect (other than amendments under clause 51). - 50.5 If any amendment to this Plan requires a variation to the Contracts between the Principal and third party service providers DPI will use its best endeavours to obtain the consent of the Contractors and to implement the variations to the Contracts. - 50.6 If a Contract is not varied as required to reflect the amendments to this Plan, any shark meshing operations conducted in accordance with the terms of that Contract and during the term of that Contract are considered to be conducted in accordance with this Plan for the purposes of the JMA and this Plan.